What is Cognac?

 I have tasted cognacs from 1864 and 1888 in their oak casks in the Hennessey Paradis.
 The experience was memorable – and neither was a Grande or Petite Champagne.
 The 1864 was in fact a Bons Bois.
 It was still living 125 years after the grapes were harvested, full of rich, evolving complex flavors.
 For when a cognac is in the cask it is still aging – as soon as it is bottled, unlike fine wines, the aging stops.
 So a cognac from the year 1900 that was bottled in 1920 and sampled in 2013 would be just 20 years old!

 Cognacs have various aging designations, according to the governing Bureau National Interprofessionnel du Cognac.
 V.S.
 Cognac has spirits whose youngest brandy component is at least two years old.
-V.S.O.P. doubles the requirement to four years, and X.O. requires that the youngest brandy be at least six years old, a requirement that will be raised to 10 years in 2016.
+V.S.O.P. doubles the requirement to four years, and X.O. requires that the youngest brandy be at least 10 years.
 The first X.O. is said to have been produced by Hennessey.
+Since 2019, there is also now a new Cognac grade XXO (Extra Extra Old) for eaux de vie aged over 14 years in casks.

 For a traditional product, cognac offerings have developed substantially during the last decade or so.